This Web page last updated June 04 2008, addition Feb 27 2012.

 There are unique challenges to repairing digital electronics of the 1970's and 1980's.
-Many of those challenges are well-known problems for computers of the period.
-I'll try to illustrate them here.
+Many of those challenges WERE well-known problems about computers of the period.
+Now in the 21st century, they are "lost history" I'll try to illustrate some of those solved-problems here.
+But some examples here are not computers; repair is just a good idea. - Herb

 shorting capacitors